 Capitalize on Bonus Offers

-Some cards periodically offer their customers bonus points for shopping at certain partner retailers.
+Some cards periodically offer their customers’ bonus points for shopping at certain partner retailers.
 Keep an eye out for those offers, because you might be able to take advantage of them.
 Some cards also have online stores that you can use to link to partner retailers, and you only earn the bonus points if you go through the portal first.
 Before I buy anything online, I check to see if there are any bonus offers available to me.
 Make sure you’re signed up for promotional emails so you never miss a deal.

 Redeem Smart

 This one all depends on your card.
-If you’re using a cash back card and earning a flat rate on all your purchases, then redeeming is pretty simple.
+If you’re using a cashback card and earning a flat rate on all your purchases, then redeeming is pretty simple.
 Wait ‘til you’ve accumulated a nice sum of cash and then cash out, baby.
 Cha-Ching!
-Your cash back might be applied to your credit card statement, or perhaps mailed to you as a cheque.
+Your cashback might be applied to your credit card statement, or perhaps mailed to you as a cheque.
 Either way, there’s not too much to consider.

 Points can be a different beast.
 Travel points are actually my favorite credit card rewards, but depending on the card, you need to know what you’re doing.

 For example, a lot of travel reward cards offer flexible redemption options.
-That might mean that you can redeem for a credit towards any travel-related expense, that you can book flights directly, or that you can redeem for non-travel things like gift cards or merchandise.
+That might mean that you can redeem credit card rewards towards any travel-related expense, that you can book flights directly, or that you can redeem for non-travel things like gift cards or merchandise.
 One of the cards I use also allows you to pay back your card with points, or to convert points into an investment contribution or loan payment (through the issuing bank).

 Flexibility is great, but the catch is that the value of the points depends on the redemption option you choose.
 Often, the best value is to use the points to book flights.

-Examples
+Reward Examples

-If you can get a $500 flight for 25,000 points, or you can convert 25,000 points into a $250 statement credit, then obviously the best value is to book the flight!
+If you can get a $500 flight for 25,000 points, or you can convert 25,000 points into a $250 statement credit, then obviously the best value is to book the flight.

 Sometimes a set amount of points will get you a flight up to a maximum price.
 For example, those 25,000 points might be for a maximum ticket price of $500.
 If that’s the case, you want to use those points for a $500 flight, not a $300 flight.
 In the first situation, your points are worth about two cents each.
 In the second, they’re only worth 1.2 cents.